 Updated operating systems and end point security

 Go back to basics – ensure all devices, operating systems and software applications are up to date with the latest patches and versions.
-All too often malware breaches an organisation’s defences via a rogue unpatched or unprotected device.
+All too often malware breaches an organisation’s defenses via a rogue unpatched or unprotected device.

 Anti-virus is no longer enough.
-There are many cost effective solutions to upgrade your Anti-Virus to include other modern measures that assist with protection against vulnerabilities on your own desktop or notebook.
+There are many cost effective solutions to upgrade your anti-virus to include other modern measures that assist with protection against vulnerabilities on your own desktop or notebook.
 Ensure that it is up to date and correctly licensed.